freenandes/topo-da-mente/content/music/cocteau-twins.md

 - cover_art
 - music
 ---
+Listening to Cocteau Twins is an otherworldly experience.
+I travel to another place completely, for many reasons.
+One of the reasons is that it **does** sound dated.
+It’s stuck in time.

+For some reason this is considered a downside, but it’s actually a positive trait.
+It’s so well interwoven and the albums’ tracklists blend so well that they look like a photograph, capturing ideas and moments from the past.

+Listening to Cocteau Twins is like admiring beautiful film art photography from the past, and I love this feeling.

+Another reason for taking me to another place entirely, is because it seems like it has story, when it has literally none in it.
+The artists were so into the creative momentum that they made it!
+They conveyed their feelings perfectly into these records.

+I feel entranced by their lullabyes and start travelling in my mind.
+Not because I think I’m seeing what they saw when creating, but because their music allows me to imagine new scenarios.
+And there are only possible with their very specific music combination.

+In other words, only with their art I can paint a new world inside my head with very specific hues.
+I could name artists that are similar to others, but Cocteau Twins are unique and only their music allows me to travel to a unique world that I created around their outlets.

 ## Garlands

 Classic post-punk, and of course, this one is an essential in my musical listings.
 The bass reverbs inside me, the guitar riffs shreds my boredom, and Liz’s vocals inspires me.